nickbrandt/GitLab/doc/integration/saml.md

 ## SAML Groups

 You can require users to be members of a certain group, or assign users `external`, `admin` or `auditor` roles based on group membership.
+These groups are checked on each SAML login and user attributes updated as necessary.
 This feature **does not** allow you to automatically add users to GitLab [Groups](../user/group/index.md).

 ### Requirements